Duel (1971 film): Use of sound

-Music
+Soundtrack

 The film's original score was composed by Billy Goldenberg, who had previously written music for productions directed by Spielberg, including his segment of the Night Gallery pilot and the Columbo episode "Murder by the Book", as well as scoring "L.A.
 2017" with Robert Prince.

 Spielberg and Duel producer George Eckstein told Goldenberg that because of the short production schedule, he would have to write the music during filming.
 He visited the production on location at Soledad Canyon to help get an idea of what would be required.
 Spielberg had Goldenberg ride in the tanker truck driven by stunt driver Loftin on several occasions.
 The experience terrified the composer at first, but he would eventually get used to it.

 Goldenberg composed the score in about a week, for strings, harp, keyboards and heavy use of percussion instruments, with Moog synthesizer effects, but eschewing brass and woodwinds.
 He then worked with the music editors to "pick from all the pieces [they] had and cut it together" with the sound effects and dialogue.
 Much of his score ultimately was not used.

 In 2015 Intrada Records released a limited edition album featuring the complete score, plus four radio source music tracks composed by Goldenberg.

 Release

 Duel was initially shown on American television as an installment of the ABC Movie of the Week.
 It was the 18th highest-rated television movie of the year, with a Nielsen rating of 20.9, and an audience share of 33%.
+In his book The Last Kings Of Hollywood, Paul Fischer tells the story of how George Lucas, at a party given by Francis Ford Coppola, wandered away upstairs to a bedroom where he found a TV and switched it on, specifically to watch Duel: "At the first commercial break, he leapt out of his seat and ran down the stairs.
+'Francis, you’ve got to come see this movie,' he said.
+'This guy’s really good!'"